National Hate Crime Awareness Week

 Victims of verbal abuse are often unclear whether an offence has been committed or believe there is little they can do.
 However, there are laws in place to protect you from verbal abuse.

-Even if you don’t know who verbally abused you, the information could still help us to improve how we police the area where the abuse took place.
+Even if you don’t know who verbally abused you, the information could still help the Police to improve how they police the area where the abuse took place.

 Incitement to hatred